akira-kurogane/mongodb-guide/content/connecting_guide/cs_nw_details/drivers/_index.md

 - Soon there many more command types that the database server accepted.
 A generic command wire packet format was needed.
 The existing drivers (that needed to be supported for some time) started using OP_QUERY overloaded for this purpose.
 - A generic command wire packet type OP_COMMAND was invented!
 And used by mongo shell v3.4(?) and between nodes in clusters and replica sets.
 But it didn't go mainstream.
 - Instead the OP_MSG type has become the new standard, to be used by 4.2? era drivers.
 Neither the collection name or database name is in the network header fields - they'll be in "ns" (namespace) inside the BSON payload instead.
+{{% /expand %}}

+### Database command type

-You might have noticed that there's no single field in the BSON command that says what sort of command the client is sending.
-Does the server run through a list of keys in fixed order until it gets a match?
+You might have noticed that there's no primary / headlined / specially labeled value in the BSON command object that indicates what sort of command the client is sending.

+You might be wondering 'Does the server run through a list of key-value pairs in fixed order until it gets a match?'
 (E.g. _if (commandMessage.hasKey("find") then --> FindCmd:run(), else if commandMessage.hasKey("update") -> UpdateCmd::run()_, etc. ....?).

 Nope, a simpler mechanism is used.
 From <tt>util/net/op_msg.h</tt>:
 ```C++